 You can join an intramural team, a club sport, the Dance Club, or the Health & Wellness Club, but you can also just sign up to participate in some of the activities they also host for the campus.
 Yoga classes, Pilates, aerobics and similar classes are often held on campus, and many students also exercise at their own pace in our weight room or cardio-fitness facility.
-Daemen also recently purchased the YMCA across Main street (spring 2013), and opportunities for additional student fitness will be announced soon!
+Daemen also recently purchased the YMCA across Main street (spring 2013), and opportunities for additional student fitness will be coming.

 Since Daemen is the kind of place where you will get to know everyone at least in your department, students inevitably become very close with one another in their particular majors.
-Participating in our Academic Clubs is another way to enhance those connections.
+Participating in our Academic Clubs is one smart way to enhance those connections.
 For some students, forming very deep bonds with a close circle of friends in a more social setting is also an important part of their college experience.
 For many of these students, pledging a campus sorority or fraternity is a connection they choose, and Daemen has several organizations they can participate in.
 Attend the informal "Rushes" or informational meetings advertised on campus to meet with and talk to the members of our various Greek organizations.

 Don't Leave When Classes Ends